JBAB Overflow and Diversion Structures Project

 - Commissioning of Clean Rivers system south of RFK Stadium

-DC Water is currently working closely with multiple stakeholders to provide timely information about the project, to solicit input, and to ease the burdens of construction.
-These stakeholders include affected residents, Joint Base Anacostia-Bolling, US Army Corps of Engineers, District Department of Transportation, National Park Service and the District Office of the Deputy Mayor for Planning and Economic Development.
-DC Water is also coordinating with Advisory Neighborhood Commissions to provide regular updates.
+DC Water worked closely with multiple stakeholders to provide timely information about the project, to solicit input, and to ease the burdens of construction.
+These stakeholders included affected residents, Joint Base Anacostia-Bolling, US Army Corps of Engineers, District Department of Transportation, National Park Service and the District Office of the Deputy Mayor for Planning and Economic Development.
+DC Water also coordinated with Advisory Neighborhood Commissions to provide regular updates.